p3lim-wow/InteractiveWormholes/README.md

 ## Description

-When using engineering wormholes such as [Wormhole Generator: Northrend](https://wowhead.com/item=48933) you'd normally get a list of (sometimes obfuscated) destinations.
+When using spells and toys such as [Wormhole Generator: Northrend](https://wowhead.com/item=48933) you'd normally get a boring list of (sometimes obfuscated) destinations.

 Instead of that, *Interactive Wormholes* displays these destinations as clickable portals on your world map.